 Juris Doctor (JD)

 The University has specific Study Regulations for Research Degree Programmes which are updated on an annual basis, and include the following areas:

 - Regulations relating to external students and students working away from the University for a period.

-- Minimum and maximum periods of study, and interruptions to study.
+- Minimum and maximum periods of study, and temporary withdrawal.